denniswon/agenthalo/README.md

 **IMPORTANT LEGAL NOTICE AND RISK DISCLOSURE**

-NewtonSwarm is experimental software in active development.
+AgentHalo is experimental software in active development.
 All features, tools, and capabilities should be considered experimental and used with appropriate caution.

-By using NewtonSwarm, you acknowledge and agree that:
+By using AgentHalo, you acknowledge and agree that:

 1. **Experimental Nature**: The software utilizes experimental technologies, including Large Language Models (LLMs), which are inherently non-deterministic and may produce unpredictable results.